 Agadir is a major city in mid-southern Morocco.
 It is located on the shore of the Atlantic Ocean near the foot of the Atlas Mountains, just north of the point where the Sousse River flows into the ocean.

 Agadir is a fine and modern city at the Atlantic Ocean with wide avenues, blooming gardens, superb hotels, first grade airport and a magnificent port.
-The population of Agadir (700,000 approximately) is known for their hospitality and care and you would surely find yourselves wanting to come back to enjoy the city.
+The population of Agadir (approximately 700,000 people) is known for their hospitality and care and you would surely find yourselves wanting to come back to enjoy the city.